 Clayton Lewis’ 1915-2015 Centennial Celebration Includes:

-This art show will feature 26 envelopes, the Three Dancers sculpture, and a self portrait.
+Featured 26 envelopes, The Three Dancers sculpture, and a self portrait

 California Green: Houses of the Eco Movement